Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 # What you will need

-Your Mac with Crossover and also Python 3.
+Your Mac with the Crossover free trial installed and also Python 3.
+Without either of these these methods won't work (obviously).

 # EZ setup (Recommended)